25254 Garrett Highway Suite 4

 1 year

-In addition to the suspension of your driving privileges, you may also receive points on your Motor Vehicle Record (MVR).
+In addition to suspension of your driving privileges, you may also receive points on your Motor Vehicle Record (MVR).
 For DUI (.08% BAC or higher), you face a penalty of 12 points on your MVR.
 For DWI (.07% to .08% BAC), you face a penalty of 8 points on your MVR.
 Excessive points on your MVR may result in suspension or revocation of your driving privileges.
-Many first-time offenders may be able to avoid these added points to their records or achieve restricted driving privileges, which allow you to travel to work or install an interlock system in your vehicle.
+Many first time offenders may be able to avoid these added points to their records or achieve restricted driving privileges, which allow you to travel to work or to install an interlock system in your vehicle.

 An interlock device is a machine that is installed in your vehicle by a licensed automotive shop.
 The interlock device requires you to blow into the machine in order to test your breath for the presence of alcohol before you start your ignition.
 In addition, the machine will signal for you to blow into the device periodically while your vehicle is in operation.
 If alcohol is detected, the ignition will shut down.
 For refusal to submit to a breath test, you may be able to avoid suspension of your license if you agree to install an interlock device on your vehicle for a minimum of 1 year.
 The device will cost you an installation fee, plus around $70 per month to operate.
 Therefore, you must decide whether you would prefer to lose your license for 120 days or pay to have the device installed for 1 year.
 In making this decision, it is important to note that if the interlock device detects alcohol on your breath even once, the MVA may suspend your license for 120 days anyway.